Small Steps to Kicking the Plastic Habit

 Interestingly, we heard of another smart cookie who recognizes asking restaurant staff to put her food in her own container might make their jobs harder.
 So, what she does is ask for the food to stay, so it arrives on a plate, and then transfers it to a reusable container so she can take it to go.
 An extra step, but she doesn’t mind.

 We all know Styrofoam is SO bad and it’s still used by many restaurants for take-out.
 It’s bad for the environment and bad for us.
-It’s only actually recyclable is it’s cleaned, un-dyed, and uncontaminated.
+It’s only actually recyclable when it’s cleaned, un-dyed, and uncontaminated.
 Even if it’s washed well before going into the blue bins, it can still get stained by other containers en route to the recycling plant, rendering it contaminated.
 Those black food trays used to package meat – not recyclable.
 Those go in the garbage (get your meat from the butcher.
 They wrap it in paper.).

 Styrene is the building block of Styrofoam and the International Agency for Research on Cancer (IARC) lists styrene as a “probable carcinogen to humans.”
 It is also contaminated with flame-retardant chemicals that can leach into the environment and harm human health.